jogray/jogray/README.md

 - 👋 Hi, I’m @jogray
-- 👀 I’m interested in C/C++
+- 👀 I’m interested in C/C++, python, docker
-- 🌱 I’m currently learning Git and Vim in Windows
+- 🌱 I’m currently learning docker on windows
 - 💞️ I’m looking to collaborate on (nothing)
 - 📫 How to reach me 3417309636@qq.com
 - 😄 Pronouns: ...